 The Flame Nebula occupies an area of 30 arcminutes of apparent sky.
-It is part of the Orion Molecular Cloud Complex, a vast star forming region that also includes the famous Orion Nebula (Messier 42), De Mairan’s Nebula (Messier 43), the Horsehead Nebula, the Lambda Orionis molecular ring, the emission nebula Barnard’s Loop, and the reflection nebula Messier 78.
+It is part of a vast star forming region known as the Orion Molecular Cloud Complex.

 Flame Nebula (NGC 2024).
 Image: Adam Block/Mount Lemmon SkyCenter/University of Arizona